 Jon Jones is 6' 4 and weighs 230lbs, so his workouts are designed to push his limits to the maximum and focus mainly on explosiveness and quick movements.

-As Jon Jones himself has shared, he does cardio and strength training three times a week since doing compound exercises is the best and quickest way to gain strength and build muscles.
+As Jon Jones himself has shared, and from my own experience as an MMA and kickboxing champion, I can attest that doing cardio and strength training three times a week, focusing on compound exercises, is indeed the best and quickest way to gain strength and build muscles.

 - Hang clean (5 sets of 5 reps)